Do Nonprofit Directors Need to Worry About Liabilities

-Most nonprofit organizations have a board of directors to manage and carry out the operations.
-Often, skilled and educated people are wary of joining boards of nonprofits due to potential risks of personal liabilities.
-This is true to some extent for unincorporated organizations, but given that even churches are now starting to obtain church insurances and register themselves as incorporated entities, the risks are minimal for most nonprofit organizations’ directors.
+Most nonprofit organizations have a board of directors to manage and carry out their operations.
+Often, skilled and educated people are wary of joining boards of nonprofits due to the potential risks of personal liabilities.
+This is true to some extent for unincorporated organizations.
+Still, given that even churches are now starting to obtain church insurance and register themselves as incorporated entities, the risks are minimal for most nonprofit organizations’ directors.

 Additionally, for the nonprofits in California, the state law provides limited protection to board directors of all unincorporated nonprofits as it does to incorporated organizations.
 However, to put your mind to rest, we have compiled a list of ways you can opt to gain protection as a board member of a nonprofit organization.